Premiership Rugby Cup: Format

 The format for the competition until 2019–20 consisted of the twelve Premiership teams grouped into three pools of four with at least one club having one local derby match in their groups.
 The matches were typically held over either the Autumn International or Rugby World Cup and Six Nations Championship weekends.
 The three pool winners and the best runner-up entered the semi-finals with home advantage given to the team with the better record in the pool stage and the final would be held at the home of the highest ranked club.
 The winning club received £500,000.

+After a year's hiatus due to the COVID-19 pandemic, the competition returned for 2021–22 season.
+The thirteen premiership rugby teams were split into one pool of five teams and two pools of four teams.
+Each team played the other teams in their pool and also played an additional inter pool match if required.

+For 2023–24 the twelve teams from the RFU Championship joined the ten teams from the Premiership.
+The first stage of the competition took place over five consecutive weekends during the Rugby World Cup.

+For 2025–26, only the ten PREM rugby teams competed.
+The 2025–26 edition features two pools of five teams.
+Each team will play everyother team in their pool twice, once at home and once away away, over ten rounds between September 2025 and February 2026.
+The top two teams from each pool will progress to the semi-finals, with the winners meeting in the final the week after the semi-finals.